anomaly/prestans-docs/source/types.rst

         last_updated =  prestans.types.DateTime(default=prestans.types.DATETIME.CONSTANT.NOW)

-Assigning python ``datetime`` instances as the default value for prestans ``DateTime`` attributes works on the server, our problem lies in auto-generating client side stub code.
-The use of the constant ``prestans.types.CONSTANT.DATETIME_NOW`` instruct prestans to handle this properly.
+Assigning python ``datetime`` instances as the default value for Prestans ``DateTime`` attributes works on the server, our problem lies in auto-generating client side stub code.
+The use of the constant ``prestans.types.CONSTANT.DATETIME_NOW`` instruct Prestans to handle this properly.

 DataURLFile
 -----------